 Fluoroimmunoassays use two different antibodies (specialized proteins) that bind to a molecule of interest (for example a hormone) present in the blood.
 One of the two antibodies used in the test contains a fluorescent label on it.
 Fluorescent light is released as a result, which can be measured to determine how much of the hormone is present in the sample.

-Minnesota’s newborn screening program has a two-tiered testing approach when screening infants for Congenital Adrenal Hyperplasia.
+Minnesota’s Newborn Screening Program has a two-tiered testing approach when screening infants for CAH.
 The first test uses a fluoroimmunoasay to screen dried blood spots for a hormone called 17-hydroxyprogesterone (17-OHP).
-If there is too much 17-OHP in the baby’s dried blood spot, then an additional test will be performed on the blood spot using extracted 17-OHP.
-If levels remain elevated, the baby may be at risk of having Congenital Adrenal Hyperplasia.
+If there is too much 17-OHP in the baby’s dried blood spot, then we perform an additional test on the blood spot using extracted 17-OHP.
+If levels remain elevated, the baby may be at risk of having CAH.

-When testing for Congenital Hypothyroidism, the molecule of interest is a hormone called thyroid stimulating hormone (TSH).
-If the fluoroimmunoassay detects too much TSH in the baby’s dried blood spot, the infant is at risk of having Congenital Hypothyroidism.
+When testing for CH, the molecule of interest is a hormone called thyroid stimulating hormone (TSH).
+If the fluoroimmunoassay detects too much TSH in the baby’s dried blood spot, the infant is at risk of having congenital hypothyroidism.

-Isoelectric focusing is used to separate proteins (hemoglobins in this case).
+We use Isoelectric focusing to separate proteins (hemoglobins in this case).
 The infant’s sample is placed on one end of a rectangular gel.
-An electrical field is applied to the gel, which forces the hemoglobins to move through the gel toward either end depending on its electrical charge and the pH of the gel.
+Then we apply an electrical field to the gel, which forces the hemoglobins to move through the gel toward either end depending on its electrical charge and the pH of the gel.
 Different types of hemoglobin travel different distances through the gel.
 After staining the gel with a colored dye, visible bands can be seen at the location where each hemoglobin stopped traveling.
-These bands can be compared to known hemoglobins in order to identify the specific hemoglobin(s) present.
+We can compare these bands to known hemoglobins in order to identify the specific hemoglobin(s) present.
 The most common hemoglobin combination identified in newborn screening is FA, which is a normal result.
-A baby with an FS result, on the other hand, may be at risk for having Sickle Cell Anemia.
-Sickle Cell Anemia is one of the most common hemoglobinopathies.
-A baby identified with the combination, FAS, is not affected with Sickle Cell Anemia but is likely a carrier of the disorder.
-If the isoelectric focusing test indicates that a baby is at risk for a hemoglobinopathy disorder, High Performance Liquid Chromatography (HPLC) will be used to confirm those results.
+A baby with an FS result, on the other hand, may be at risk for having Sickle cell anemia.
+Sickle cell anemia is one of the most common hemoglobinopathies.
+A baby identified with the combination, FAS, is not affected with sickle cell anemia but is likely a carrier of the disorder.
+If the isoelectric focusing test indicates that a baby is at risk for a hemoglobinopathy disorder, we will use high performance liquid chromatography (HPLC) to confirm those results.

-Photometry is used to assess how well the GALT enzyme is working.
+We use photometry to assess how well the GALT enzyme is working.
 If the enzyme is not working correctly, a build-up of galactose will be found in the infant’s dried blood spot.
 How much galactose is present in the blood is determined by adding a color developing solution to the sample after a series of other chemical reactions.
 In the presence of galactose, the sample changes color.
 Upon completion, the absorbance (color) of the sample is read, which is used to calculate the total amount of galactose present.
-If a baby’s dried blood spot is found to have elevated galactose, then that infant is at risk of having Galactosemia.
+If a baby’s dried blood spot is found to have elevated galactose, that infant is at risk of having galactosemia.

-Biotindase Deficiency results when a specific enzyme (biotinidase) is unable to reuse and recycle biotin (one of the B vitamins).
-Fluorometry is used to measure the biotinidase enzyme in the baby’s dried blood spot.
+Biotindase deficiency results when a specific enzyme (biotinidase) is unable to reuse and recycle biotin (one of the B vitamins).
+We use fluorometry to measure the biotinidase enzyme in the baby’s dried blood spot.
 It does this by measuring the amount of light released after a series of chemical reactions.
-Little or no light means low or no biotinidase enzyme activity and the baby is at risk of having Biotinidase Deficiency.
+Little or no light means low or no biotinidase enzyme activity and the baby is at risk of having biotinidase deficiency.

-Minnesota’s Newborn Screening Program has a two-tiered testing approach when screening infants for Cystic Fibrosis (CF).
+Minnesota’s Newborn Screening Program has a two-tiered testing approach when screening infants for cystic fibrosis (CF).
 The first test screens dried blood spots for an elevation of an enzyme (a type of protein) called immunoreactive trypsinogen (IRT) by using time-resolved fluoroimmunoassay.
 Fluoroimmunoassays use two different antibodies (specialized proteins) that bind to a molecule of interest (in this case IRT) present in the baby’s dried blood spot.
 One of the two antibodies used in the test contains a fluorescent label on it.
 Fluorescent light is released as a result, which can be measured to determine how much IRT is present.
-If the fluoroimmunoassay detects elevated levels of IRT, then additional testing on the baby’s dried blood spot is performed.
+If the fluoroimmunoassay detects elevated levels of IRT, then we perform additional testing on the baby’s dried blood spot.
 This additional analysis involves performing molecular testing.

 Genes provide our bodies with the instructions we need to grow and develop.
 Much like a recipe is used to bake a cake, looking for the specific mutations listed above is like looking at a specific step in the cake recipe to see if it is missing or has misspellings.

-If a baby’s dried blood spot is determined to have at least one of the mutations listed above, that infant is at risk of having Cystic Fibrosis.
+If a baby’s dried blood spot is determined to have at least one of the mutations listed above, that infant is at risk of having CF.

-Severe Combined Immunodeficiency (SCID) results when there are not enough T-cells (a type of white blood cell that protects the body from infection) in the body.
+Severe combined immunodeficiency (SCID) results when there are not enough T-cells (a type of white blood cell that protects the body from infection) in the body.
 A person with SCID does not have an immune system that works properly, which impacts their ability to fight infection.
-Screening for SCID involves performing real-time quantitative polymerase chain reaction (qPCR), which allows Minnesota’s Newborn Screening Program to measure the amount of T-cell Receptor Excision Circles (TRECs) in the infant’s dried blood spot.
+Screening for SCID involves performing real-time quantitative polymerase chain reaction (qPCR), which allows us to measure the amount of T-cell receptor excision circles (TRECs) in the infant’s dried blood spot.
 TRECs are small circles of DNA created in our T-cells.
 If there is little to no TRECs, the baby does not have enough T-cells and is at risk of having SCID or some other primary T-cell lymphopenia (a blood disorder that compromises the immune system), which may include but is not limited to: DiGeorge syndrome, Down syndrome, and CHARGE syndrome.

-The above descriptions were written as a brief overview of the tests used by Minnesota’s Newborn Screening Program to identify babies at risk for hidden, rare disorders on the newborn screening panel.
-If a baby is identified as being at risk, newborn screening program staff would contact the baby’s primary care provider and provide them with the information they need to notify the parent(s) and properly follow-up on the result.
+The above descriptions are designed to give a brief overview of the tests we use in Minnesota to identify babies at risk for hidden, rare disorders on the newborn screening panel.
+If a baby is identified as being at risk, our program staff contact the baby’s primary care provider and provide them with the information they need to notify the parent(s) and properly follow-up on the result.

-For questions or requests for additional information about newborn screening or follow-up methods, please contact the Newborn Screening Program at 800-664-7772.
+For questions or requests for additional information about newborn screening or follow-up methods, contact us at 800-664-7772.